Managing the unknown – Design theory and methods for innovation

 • An experience of multi-disciplinarity

-• A taste for logic and rigor, even in the unknown (math background is not essential ; but mathematical rigor can help for practicing generativity!)
+• A taste for logic and rigor, even in the unknown (math background is not indispensable ; but mathematical rigor can help for practicing generativity!)

 PEDAGOGICAL ORGANIZATION

-This is a 5 day training course (9h – 17h) in one week, open to a multi-disciplinary audience.
+This is a 5 day course in one week, open to a multi-disciplinary audience.
 The diversity of participants is a strong asset in the pedagogy, which relies on active participation and interaction

 PEDAGOGICAL METHODS AND FORMAT